 Cable TV or satellite Νο Broadband No b.
 Is there a septic tank sys tem at your property?
-No If you have answered yes s, please answer the two qu uestions below: (i) Do you have appropria tank? te consents for the discha rge from your septic (ii) Do you have a mainte nance contract for your se ptic tank?
-If have answered yes, det maintenance contract: tails of the company with w vhich you have a 11.
-Responsibilities for share ed or common areas a. sponsibility to contribute e repair of a shared drive, ea?
-Don't know If you have answered ye es, please give details: b. to contribute to repair an or other common areas? d maintenance of the Yes If you have answered ye es, please give details: Factor - Ross & Liddel с.
-Has there been any major during the time you have r repair or replacement of a owned the property? any part of the roof No d. walk over any of your ne our rubbish bin or to mai No If you have answered ye s, please give details: е. do any of your neighbour , for example to put out thes?
-No If you have answered ye s, please give details: f. your property? (public r , is there a public right of ight of way is a way over r not the land is privately- which the public has a No If you have answered ye
+No If you have answered yes , please answer the two questions below: (i) Do you have appropria tank? te consents for the discharge from your septic (ii) Do you have a mainte nance contract for your septic tank?
+If have answered yes, det maintenance contract: tails of the company with which you have a 11.
+Responsibilities for share ed or common areas a. sponsibility to contribute to the cost of anything e repair of a shared drive, private road, ea?
+No If you have answered ye es, please give details: b. to contribute to repair and maintenance of the or other common areas?
+No If you have answered ye es, please give details: c.
+Has there been any majo during the time you have r repair or replacement of any part of the roof owned the property?
+No d. walk over any of your neighbours'property - our rubbish bin or to maintain your No If you have answered ye es, please give details: е. do any of your neighbours have the right to , for example to put out their rubbish bin or to es?
+No If you have answered ye es, please give details: f. your property? (public r , is there a public right of way across any part of ight of way is a way over which the public has a r not the land is privately-owned.)
+No If you have answered ye